 By Kathlyn Hossack

-For most athletes there is a set off-season, pre-season, and in-season schedule.
-Conversely, many equestrians don’t take much time off from training or competing.
-We just follow the in-season wherever it goes, which means we have to be pretty smart with our training in order to avoid burnout.
-You wouldn’t expect your horse to compete or do course work day in and day out for weeks on end, would you?
-Your body can’t be held to that standard either.
+For most athletes, there is a set off-season, pre-season, and in-season schedule.
+But for most equestrians, we don’t take time off from training or competing.
+We just follow the season wherever it goes, which means we have to be pretty smart with our training so we don’t burn out.

 Typically, I recommend a generalized strength and mixed cardio program for athletes in the off-season.
 This is to help recover from any injuries, maintain the body, and stay on track for the upcoming pre-season (6-8 weeks before competition).

 As pre-season rolls in, I want that training program to shift to higher intensity strength work and sport-specific cardio.
 This is to kick the system into high gear.
 During the competition season we return to maintenance work.